Listed in: Psychology, as PSYC-235

 The field of sports psychology examines psychological variables that impact athletic participation and behavior.
 This course introduces students to theories and research across diverse areas of psychology, including social, cognitive, developmental, and clinical.
 Topics will include the role of goals and equity in providing motivation, strategies for successful performance, the use of imagery, attributions for successful versus unsuccessful performance, the predictors of aggression, the causes of the “homefield choke,” effective approaches to coaching, the “hot-hand effect,” the role of personality, the predictors of injury, and the impact of gender on athletics.
 This course will involve intensive participation in class discussion and many written assignments.

 Requisite: PSYC 100 or consent of the instructor.
-Open to Juniors and Seniors.
+Open to juniors and seniors.
 Limited to 25 students.
-Fall semester.
+Spring semester.
 Professor Sanderson.

 If Overenrolled: Allow all in.
 Will give priority by year and potential psych major.